stucchio/Homepage/content/detecting_funny_histograms.rst

 Mathematically we can also see this simply by noting that :math:`1_{x \geq x_i}` is not concave.
 However, this non-concavity has order of magnitude :math:`O(n^{-1})`, so to deal with this we can simply demand that :math:`q < -1/n`.

 There is a larger problem caused - potentially - by deviation between the empirical distribution :math:`F_n(x)` and the true, continuous and concave cdf :math:`F(x)`.
-This however can also be controlled.
+This however can also be controlled and will be controlled in the next section.

 Controlling false positives
 ---------------------------